 Legal Separation vs. Divorce

-A court approved separation doesn't end a marriage.
-Though rights and obligations of each side are clarified under the separation order, the marriage still legally exists.
+A court-approved separation doesn't end a marriage.
+The rights and obligations of each spouse are clarified under the separation order.
+But the marriage still legally exists.
 For this reason, people who separate legally may not marry a new spouse without breaking bigamy laws.

-An advantage is that couples can easily return to life together should they decide to reconcile.
-Unlike a divorced couple, a couple who have formalized their separation and wants to get back together, doesn't need to get married again.
-Rather, they simply need to submit a request to resume the marriage to the court.
-On the other hand, should a couple decide to permanently end the marriage, a legal separation order greatly simplifies the divorce process.
+An advantage is that separated couples can easily return to life together should they decide to reconcile.
+If a couple chooses a formal divorce but wants to get back together, they must get married again.
+Unlike divorce proceedings, separated couples simply need to submit a request to the court to resume the marriage.
+A couple could decide to end the marriage permanently.
+But a legal separation agreement simplifies the divorce process.

 Legal Separation vs. Other Types of Separation

 Many couples separate without the intention to permanently split.
-They may use a trial separation to work toward reconciliation, or decide to live in separate places.
-In these cases, legal rights and obligations regarding children, property and debts remain the same as they would in marriage.
-Issues such as division of marital property or what one spouse would owe in child support might be subject to agreement, but haven't been resolved as they may be in a divorce or legal separation order.
+They may use a trial separation to work toward reconciliation.
+Or they may decide to live in separate places for a period of time.
+In these cases, legal rights and obligations regarding children, property, and debts remain the same as they would in marriage.

 Questions About Legal Separation?
 Contact an Attorney

 Making the decision to end your marriage isn't easy, but sometimes it's the best option.
-Whether the situation calls for trial separation, legal separation, or divorce, discussing these issues with a skilled family law attorney can help clarify options and prevent uncertainty.
+Maybe your situation calls for trial separation or legal separation.
+Maybe it calls for a divorce.
+Whatever your unique set of circumstances, discussing these issues with a skilled family law attorney can help clarify your options and prevent uncertainty.